-Task Approximate Time to be Allotted for Test Administration Guidelines for Scheduling Pre-administration tasks, including reading instructions to students and answering questions 10 minutes 2.
+Task Approximate Time to be Allotted for Test Administration Pre-administration tasks, including reading instructions to students and answering questions 10 minutes Guidelines for Scheduling 2.
 Distribution of test materials to students 5 minutes 3.
 Administration of Section Refer to Section Testing Times for each grade band and content area 4.
 End-of-activities, including signing students out of TestNav, allowing the STC to Move students to the next Section, and collecting test materials 5-15 minutes

 Section Testing Time is the amount of time that must be provided to any student who needs it to complete the Section.
-Tables 2.1-2.5 show the amount of testing time for each Section in each of the content areas testing in Spring 2025.
+Tables 2.1-2.5 show the amount of testing time for each Section.
 TAs are responsible for keeping track of time during testing.
 Students with an accommodation for extended time will be given their additional time after the initial Section Testing Time has elapsed.